 The O&M specialist cannot conduct more than six hours or fewer than two hours of O&M instruction per day.
 The O&M specialist cannot conduct more than six hours of training in a day, even if multiple customers are served during that day.
 Billing for O&M services must not exceed six hours per day.
 Lessons are at least two hours long unless approved by an obtained VR3472, Contracted Service Modification Request.

-For Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) customers, the OIB worker allows no more than five hours of training per month.
-If additional training time is needed because of unexpected circumstances, the O&M provider sends a written request to the OIB worker.
+For Independent Living Services for Older Individuals Who Are Blind (ILS-OIB) customers, the length of the training lesson will be determined by the customer’s health, stamina, and ability to participate.

 5.4.2 Process and Procedure